Breast screening: guidance for organising a Very High Risk (VHR) screening programme

 7.1 Up to age 50

 A woman with an unproven genetic mutation who is deemed to be of equivalent risk, can be registered in the NHS BSP VHR screening programme up to, and including the age of 50.
+For more information see Eligibility criteria and test requirements for women at very high risk of breast cancer

 7.2 After the age of 50

-After the age of 50, a previously untested woman will be returned to the routine screening programme.
-Use the untested age 50 letter template (LT018) to send to the woman at this point to explain that without a proven genetic mutation she will be returned to the routine screening programme.
+The untested age 50 letter template (LT018) is used to send to the woman at this point to explain that without a proven genetic mutation she will be returned to the routine screening programme.
 A copy of this letter (LT018) must be sent to the GPP.
-It must also be scanned and uploaded to BS Select as part of the woman’s VHR documentation.

 The genetics service will need to complete a new referral if a result showing a gene mutation is returned.
-Once this is received by the BSO, the process for receiving referrals should be followed.
+Once this is received by the BSO, the process for receiving new referrals should be followed.

 8. VHR women in routine batches

-VHR invitations must not stop when she reaches the age for inclusion in the routine screening programme.
-The woman should continue on her VHR protocol and must not be sent her routine appointment.
-The routine screening NBSS episode must be closed prematurely with the reason for closure of HR and this invitation must not be sent.
+VHR invitations must continue when a woman reaches the age for inclusion in the routine screening programme.
+The woman should remain on her VHR protocol and must not be invited to a routine screening appointment.

 9. Temporary protocol deviations